xriver007/gigers_lstm/README.md

 ## Code
 The code is separated to 3 parts:

-1. word2vec_gigers.py: reads the raw text data and creates a dictionary and the embeddings lookup table from it using, using skip-gram model.
+1. word2vec_gigers.py: reads the raw text data and creates a dictionary and the embeddings lookup table from it, using skip-gram model.

 2. gigers_dataset_to_embeddings.py: reads the raw text data and converts the words to embeddings, using the embeddings lookup table and the dictionary.